LucDemortier/LucDemortier.github.io/_posts/2017-04-30-WindPower.md

 1. A machine learning algorithm may perform differently depending on how the data are presented to it.
 This is the only difference between random forest models 1 and 2, and the latter is clearly better than the former on the testing set.

 2. XGBoost is remarkable in its ability to model "singular" features such as the peak near zero turbine output.
 This is probably because of the way gradient boosting works, each tree acting mostly on instances mismodeled by the previous trees.
-In contrast, a random forest averages the results of all its trees, and this must have a smoothing effect on the singularities.
-A similar effect is at work with generalized linear regression models (see equation for {% m %}y_{\rm pred}{% em %} in the section on GAMLSS: {% m %}y_{\rm pred}{% em %} can never be exactly zero since it is a weighted average over the three components of a mixture.)
+In contrast, a random forest averages the results of independent trees, and this must have a smoothing effect on the singularities.
+A similar effect is at work with generalized linear regression models (see the [equation for {% m %}y_{\rm pred}{% em %}](#YpredEquation) in the section on GAMLSS: {% m %}y_{\rm pred}{% em %} can never be exactly zero since it is a weighted average over the three components of a mixture.)
+It is of course unfortunate that some aspects of XGBoost's modeling do not generalize as well as I had hoped in this wind power data set.

-3. Generalized linear models are very fast to train, but there is clearly a tradeoff to consider between training speed and modeling performance.
+3. Generalized linear models are very fast to train, but there may be a tradeoff to consider between training speed and modeling performance.

+4. One way to take advantage of time series such as the hourly wind speed data set is to compute a rolling window average to smooth out random fluctuations.
+Here I used a simple arithmetic average over three consecutive measurements.
+However, a weighted average might make more sense, where older measurements are weighed down compared to recent ones.
+One option is the so-called Exponentially Weighted Moving Average, implemented by [the function `ewm()` in pandas](http://pandas.pydata.org/pandas-docs/stable/computation.html#exponentially-weighted-windows).

 {% marginnote "btt-6" "[Back to Top](#TopOfPage)" %}